 The International League

 With teams from both the National and American Leagues, what about the designated hitter rule?
-In the International League the only time pitchers bat is when both clubs are National League affiliates.
+In the International League the only time pitchers go to bat is when both clubs are National League affiliates.
 That means that no Durham Bull pitchers will go to the plate this year (except in the very weird circumstance where a pitcher could go to the plate as a pinch-hitter — not likely, but possible).

 The International League has three divisions: North, West, and South